nrbbr3d-Engine/nrbbr3d-Engine-Wiki/src/Lua API reference.md

 # Lua API reference

-This section will contain a list of all the functions and classes available in the nrbbr3d Engine V2 lua API.
+This section will contain a list of all the functions available in the nrbbr3d Engine V2 lua API.

 ## Table of Contents